Cam-4587/TechTalk/README.md

 + Next to the user's profile is a path to create your own blog post.

 + You get redirected to the blog post form where you fill in:
     - The blog title
     - An image file
-- Up to 5 tags to associated your blog post with.
+    - Up to 5 tags to associate your blog post with.
     - An introduction secton that will have a maximum of 150 characters
-- A summernote field to add the users own blog content.
+    - A ckeditor field to add the users own blog content.

 + Once the user has submitted their blog post it will be pending review by the admin before it can be published.
 + Once it has been published it can be edited and deleted by the user.